NotDarkn/ultradocs/docs/speedrun-tech.md

       Interrupting a slam with a wall jump stores the slam state without the downward speed.
 Using jump, slide, or dive after landing in the Slam Store state allows reaching max slam momentum quickly.
     </td>
     <td width="100px">
-      1. go towards a wall <br />
-      2. jump againt the wall <br />
+      1. Hug the wall <br />
-      3. press slam whilst holding the movement key <br />
-      4. do a slidejump, jump or dive
+      2. Slam & walljump at the same time
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>